 Don’t even get my started on what annoyed me about this reply!
-Firstly, this person was assuming that as I dietitian I only work with obese people.
-Secondly, it is not ONLY America that has an obesity crisis.
+Firstly, this is a prime example of weight stigma, and secondly this person was assuming that as I dietitian I only work with people in larger bodies.
+Every country across the world has people who are different sizes and shapes.
 Obesity is a global issue, and not one that is just restricted to industrialised countries either.
-The World Health Organisation (WHO) estimate that over 115 million people in developing countries also suffer from obesity related problems.
-Anyway, I digress…and the obesity crisis is a topic for a whole other blog post!
+Anyway, I digress…this is a topic for a whole other blog post!

 The purpose of this post was to highlight what dietitians do (and don’t do), in the hope that one day dietitians everywhere can reply “I’m a dietitian” and get the same smile and nod that people get when they reply “I’m a nurse” or “I’m a website designer.”
 (Well…a girl can dream!)

 1. We are not the food police

 Contrary to popular belief, we will not lock you up and throw away the key if you tell us you have pizza once a week.
 Nor will you find us chasing our clients, or friends for that matter, away from the chippy/friteur waving a carrot!
 I have not yet met one dietitian who has told anyone that they can never have chocolate or ice cream again.
 Luckily for you, our four years of training includes all of that ‘moderation‘ stuff, in fact, we’re pretty good at it!
 So visit a dietitian and you can expect an empathetic, understanding professional who is hoping to help you.

 2. We will not jump on the latest nutritional bandwagon